-

 - Employment: The Equal Employment Opportunity Commission has rules around employment and hiring policies and practices that prohibit discrimination throughout the hiring and employment life cycle.
 These rules are increasingly applied throughout automated hiring and employment processes.

-As noted in response to Question No. 2, the U.S. Supreme Court issued a landmark decision on June 28, 2024 in Loper Bright Enterprises v.
-Raimondo that may greatly curtail the ability of federal government agencies to promulgate strategy and regulation relating to AI.
+The U.S. Supreme Court issued a landmark decision in Loper Bright Enterprises v.
+Raimondo, 603 U.S. 369 (2024), that may greatly curtail the ability of federal government agencies to promulgate strategy and regulation relating to AI.
 It remains to be seen how Congress and agencies will respond to this development.

 -